In Masks Outrageous and Austere: Editors

 Before his death, Williams entrusted the script to Gavin Lambert.
 Lambert is named as Editor on some of the drafts to the version Masks Outrageous.
 Other drafts state “revised by Gavin Lambert.”
 However, how much Lambert actually contributed to the drafts has been debated by scholars.
 According to Prosser, Lambert's contributions left no significant changes to Gideon’s Point nor Masks Outrageous, as the latter seems near identical to the former.
 Various Lambert drafts are held at Boston University.

 In his introductions, Lambert states that he entered into the material in 1981, and also 6 months before Williams died.
 Linda Dorff, who interviewed Gavin Lambert in 1996, states: "According to Lambert, Williams had agreed to allow him to direct the play."
 She makes no assertions about his editing of it, other than his name appears as editor on the title page of an undated version.

-Before Lambert died in 2005 he had interested several producers in staging Tennessee Williams final full-length play.
+Before Lambert died in 2005 he had interested several producers in staging Tennessee Williams's final full-length play.
 After his death the producers continued to develop the script for production and brought in a chain of distinguished editors and dramaturgs to bring the play more in line with the dialogue, situations and structures found in William’s original drafts.

-Williams’ literary secretary towards the end of his life, John Uecker, worked on the play, as did Gore Vidal and the director Peter Bogdanovich.
-In published statements Vidal claims that there are only a few Williams manuscript pages when in fact there are hundreds.

 There are two assignments of copyright at the United States Copyright Office signed January 3, 2008, and recorded January 18, 2008: one by Gore Vidal and one by Peter Bogdanovich.
 Although the application page says "Total number of titles in the document: 2" and the fee appears to be for two titles, the actual Assignment of Copyright states "with respect to the play Masks Outrageous (alternative title In Masks Outrageous and Austere) written by Tennessee Williams."
 These are two distinct versions, not a single play as evidenced in the Columbia University archives.
 At the United States Copyright Office, one cannot find a record affirming Lambert's editorial contribution to “Masks Outrageous".